Army Body Fat Calculator

 Is this the same as BMI?

-No. BMI uses only height and weight and does not directly estimate body fat.
-The Army tape test uses circumferences (and height) to estimate %BF.
-Two people with the same BMI can have very different body fat levels.
+No. BMI uses only height and weight.
+The Army tape test uses height plus circumferences to estimate body fat percentage.
+Two people with the same BMI can have very different tape-test results.

 Why does the neck measurement matter?

-In the equations, a larger neck circumference reduces the estimated body fat because it is treated as a proxy for upper-body lean mass.
-This is one reason the tape test can differ from other methods for individuals with unusually large or small necks.
+In the Army formulas, neck circumference acts as a counterbalance.
+A larger neck lowers the estimate, all else being equal, which is why neck placement and technique matter.
+It is also one reason the tape test can differ from other methods in people with unusually large or small necks.

 Should I round my measurements?

-What if I get an error-like result (NaN) or a strange number?
+What if I get a strange number or an invalid result?

 Enter your measurements